 In 2019, the Life Insurance Association (LIA) proposed a revised set of standardised critical illness definitions that eventually were implemented by insurers.
 From 26 August 2020, all critical illness policies sold here must adopt this new set of definitions.
-Definition is important as it is the yardstick for the insurance company to determine if a critical illness diagnosed qualifies for a claim.
+The definition is important as it is the yardstick for the insurance company to determine if a critical illness diagnosed qualifies for a claim.

 This is not the first time critical illness definitions have been standardised.
 Previous rounds in 2003 and 2014 were implemented to standardise a common set of critical illness definitions for the life insurance industry to adopt so as to avoid confusion among insurers in the different ways definitions were crafted as well as to keep the definitions relevant in view of medical advancement.